 Popular with tourists and locals, Amorino does quite the business, making delicate ‘flowers’ of gelato on cones.
 Interesting flavors include Bacio, the Italian-style ‘kiss’ of hazelnuts and chocolate and Amarena, candied sour cherries embedded in vanilla custard.
 Those of you who are lactose-intolerant can find digestive comfort in Amoriso which they say is made with rice and rice milk.
 Twelve boutiques in Paris.

 More often than not, you’ll find me at Pozzetto, waiting from my scoop of sticky gelato in a cone being handed through the window to me.

 While folks line-up a couple of blocks away at Amorino, for my money, Pozzetto is where it’s happening…it’s simply the best gelato in Paris.
-The pistachio gelato is made from bright-green Sicilian Bronte pistachios and the gianduja has the smoky-nuttiness of roasted Torinese hazelnuts.
-You can also get a real 22-second Italian espresso here too.
+The pistachio gelato is made from bright green Sicilian Bronte pistachios and the gianduja has the smoky-nuttiness of roasted Torinese hazelnuts.
+You can also get a real Italian espresso here too.

 39, rue de Roi de Sicile (4th)